Pet Allergies & Diet: Why Food Choices Shape Skin and Gut Health

 Signs That Point Toward Diet

 Dogs often show you that food is part of the problem long before tests confirm it.
-Patterns in the skin, ears, coat, and digestion can reveal when a diet isn’t working or when certain proteins have become irritants.
-Recognising these signs early lets you adjust before inflammation turns chronic.
+Patterns in the skin, ears, coat and digestion can reveal when a diet isn’t working or when certain proteins have become irritants.
+Recognising these signs early lets you adjust before inflammation becomes chronic.

-Start by observing when the symptoms appear and fade.
-If the itch or digestive issues come and go based on what your dog eats, that’s a strong clue.
-Keep a short log of meals, treats, and flare-ups—small details like a change in chew flavour or a new biscuit can pinpoint triggers.
+Start by observing when symptoms appear and fade.
+If the itch or digestive issues come and go based on what your dog eats — rather than with pollen seasons alone — that’s a strong clue.
+Keep a short log of meals, treats and flare-ups; small details like a change in chew flavour or a new biscuit often pinpoint the culprit.

 Typical diet-linked indicators include:

-- Recurrent ear irritation: Ongoing inflammation despite consistent parasite prevention.
+- Recurrent ear irritation: ongoing inflammation or infections despite consistent parasite prevention.

-- Digestive changes: Gas, bloating, or soft stools that settle when switched to a simpler or hypoallergenic formula.
+- Digestive changes: gas, bloating or soft stools that settle when you switch to a simpler or trial diet.

 When these trends line up with feeding habits, diet deserves closer attention.
-Eliminating common triggers and feeding a balanced, limited-ingredient or novel-protein recipe under veterinary guidance can reveal whether food is driving your dog’s discomfort—and give the skin and gut space to heal.
+Eliminating common triggers and feeding a balanced novel-protein or hydrolysed recipe under veterinary guidance can reveal whether food is driving your dog’s discomfort — and give the skin and gut space to heal.

 Common Triggers (and Where They Hide)

 In dogs, the usual culprits are frequently used proteins: beef, chicken, dairy, egg and wheat, with lamb and soy sometimes involved.
-Triggers hide in plain sight: stock powders, “natural flavours,” jerky treats, dental chews and even capsule coatings can contain the very protein you’re trying to avoid.
-Read ingredient lists line by line.
+Triggers hide in plain sight — stock powders, “natural flavours”, jerky treats, dental chews and even capsule coatings can contain the very protein you’re trying to avoid.
+Read ingredient lists line by line and remember that “poultry”, “animal digest” and “meat by-products” offer very little clarity.

 The Elimination Diet: How to Test Properly

-A diet trial is a medical test, not a brand swap.
-Your veterinarian will recommend either a novel protein recipe (a meat your dog hasn’t eaten before, paired with a new carbohydrate) or a hydrolysed protein diet (proteins split into small fragments less likely to trigger the immune system).
+A diet trial is a medical test, not a quick change of brand.
+Your veterinarian will recommend either a novel protein diet (a meat your dog hasn’t eaten before, paired with a new carbohydrate) or a hydrolysed protein diet (proteins split into small fragments less likely to trigger the immune system).
 Success depends on consistency:

-- One food only for 6–8 weeks.
+- One diet only for 6–8 weeks.
 No off-plan treats, table scraps or flavoured supplements.
-Ask your vet for trial-compatible reward ideas.
+Ask your vet for trial-safe reward options.

 - Re-challenge deliberately.
-If signs improve, reintroduce the old diet for a few days.
-A flare confirms a food reaction and tells you the trial worked.
+If signs improve, briefly reintroduce the old food under veterinary guidance.
+A flare confirms a food reaction and confirms that the trial worked.

 Label Literacy: Why “Limited Ingredient” Helps

 With allergic dogs, fewer moving parts make life easier.
-A limited-ingredient formula helps you know exactly what went into the bowl, so results are interpretable.
-Scan for:
+A limited-ingredient diet means you know exactly what went into the bowl, so any change in symptoms is easier to interpret.
+When reading labels, scan for:

-- Short lists.
-Avoid recipes that layer multiple meats, broths and flavourings.
+- Short ingredient lists: avoid recipes that layer multiple meats, broths and flavourings — they complicate diagnosis.

 Novel or Hydrolysed: Which Is Right for Your Dog?